Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 It seems like the best cooks in the country are all here in Ho Chi Minh City.
 They come from different regions and bring the best of their hometown cuisine to this populous city.
 That is why residents of this city can enjoy any dish in their culinary wishlist with incredible convenience.
 Besides the signature banh mi sandwiches, must-try foods of Ho Chi Minh City are banh xeo (Vietnamese pancakes), banh cuon (steamed rice rolls), com tam suon nuong (cooked broken rice and grilled pork ribs), and the famous street food Banh Trang Tron (mixed rice paper with savory toppings).

-Ever thought about not only sampling but also making these dishes first-hand with local cooks?
+Have you ever thought about sampling and making these dishes first-hand with local cooks?
 Check out our Ho Chi Minh City motorbike food tours!

 Making southern signature dish ‘banh xeo’ with instructions from a local cook in Ho Chi Minh City